Show Me Love (Robin S. song): Commercial performance

 The first version of "Show Me Love" was a commercial failure; according to DJ Mag, it "didn't stand out among the many quality vocal house tracks that were blooming at the start of the '90s".
-In the US, the 1992 StoneBridge remix reached number five on the Billboard Hot 100 on June 12, 1993 and number one on the Hot Dance Club Songs chart on May 8.
+In the US, the 1992 StoneBridge remix reached number five on the Billboard Hot 100 on June 12, 1993, and number one on the Hot Dance Club Songs chart on May 8.
 It reached number four on the Cash Box Top 100 and number seven on the Hot R&B/Hip-Hop Songs chart.
 It was certified gold and sold 600,000 copies.
 In Canada, it reached number two on the RPM Dance/Urban chart.

 The remix debuted at number 66 on the UK singles chart and reached number six on April 4.
 It reached number two in Spain, number nine in Belgium and Switzerland, and number ten in Sweden.
 It was a top-20 hit in Austria (15), Denmark (20), France (14), Germany (11), Iceland (14), Italy (17), and the Netherlands (13).
 On the European Hot 100 Singles, "Show Me Love" reached number 26 on September 25.
 Elsewhere, the song peaked at number six in Zimbabwe, and in 1994, number 78 in Australia.
-"Show Me Love" remains Maynard's only top-40 song.
+"Show Me Love" remains Maynard's only US top-40 song.
 She used the success to earn money through live performances.
-StoneBridge only learned his remix during a visit to London months later, when he watched the weekly TV show Top of the Pops.
+StoneBridge only learned his remix had become a hit during a visit to London months later, when he watched the weekly TV show Top of the Pops.